settnaing199/Sunny-Parks/README.md

 - endpoint /parks
 - must pass in lat, lng, radius as body
 - return ranked parks along with their temperature and weather conditions
-- temperature and weather conditions are used to created the ranking algorithms
+- temperature and weather conditions are used to created the ranking algorithm